Diff-Shadow: Global-guided Diffusion Model for Shadow Removal: Method

 \subsection{Global-guided Samping Strategy}

 To overcome the shortcomings of merging artifacts from independently intermediate patches, Ozdenizci~\emph{et al.} proposed to perform reverse sampling based on the mean estimated noise for each pixel in overlapping patch regions, which works better for weather image with relatively unified degradation~\cite{ozdenizci2023restoring}.
 However, as for shadow removal tasks with extreme inconsistencies between shadow and non-shadow regions, predicting mean estimated noise lacks ability to achieve a consistent illumination distribution.
-Therefore, we propose the Global-guided Sampling Strategy (GSS) to preserve excellent illumination consistency.
+Therefore, we propose the Global-guided Sampling Strategy (GSS) to maintain illumination consistency.

 The general idea of patch-based restoration is to operate locally on patches extracted from the image and optimally merge the results.
 We consider a grid-like arranged parsing scheme over the intermediate variable $\mathbf{x}_t$, the shadow image $\tilde{\mathbf{x}}$ and the shadow mask $\mathbf{x}_m$, and extract all patches by moving over the $R \times R$ grid with a step size of $r$ in both horizontal and vertical dimensions, as shown in Fig.~\ref{fig:gnm}.
 During patch-based diffusive image restoration, we perform noise estimation based on adaptive estimated noise for each pixel in overlapping patch regions, at any given denoising time step $t$.
 As shown in Fig.~\ref{fig:pipeline} (e), the weight of each patch is determined by two parts: the brightness-based score $S_\text{bri}$ and the mask-based score $S_\text{m}$.
 The former one considers the brightness consistency of the local patches and the global images, while the latter one corresponds to the proportion of shadow and non-shadow regions.

 The brightness-based score $S_\text{bri}$ constrains that the patch recovered by the local branch should show similar brightness with the full image generated by the global branch.
 The $S_\text{bri}$ is defined as: